 Apply whatever nail polish you think will be The Count's favourite.
 If he is the much sought after one-eyed Count, you can probably get away with only putting nail polish on one hand.
 Resume your super glamorous activities as planned.
 Phew.
 Disaster and embarrassment averted.

 As much as we'd like them to, a broken nail can't magically heal itself like skin can.

 Nails take a month to grow 3-4 mm.
 If you took 2 sticks of dry spaghetti and stacked them they would be around 4mm wide.

 If your nail has fallen off completely it'll take 6 months for it to fully grow back.

-How do you fix a broken nail without glue?
+How to fix a broken nail without glue.